 2010: LVVWD ranks 3rd in Government Fleet Magazine's Top 40 Government Green Fleets in America.
 More than 38,000 public fleets operate in North America.

 2011: LVVWD underscores commitment to sustainability with first annual sustainability report.

 2012: The American Water Works Association awards the Wendell R. LaDue Utility Safety Award to LVVWD.

 2013: The National Biodiesel Board awards LVVWD the Eye on Biodiesel: Inspiration Award for testing biodiesel and inspiring fleets nationwide.

 2015: The Association of Metropolitan Water Agencies awards the Platinum Award for Utility Excellence to LVVWD.

 2016: The American Water Works Association awards a Partnership for Safe Water Presidents Award to LVVWD's River Mountains and Alfred Merritt Smith water treatment plants for their efforts in optimizing water treatment plant operation and performance.

 2017: The Water District awarded first place in the Government Green Fleet Award rankings for its efforts to build a fleet of alternative-fueled vehicles and other environmental best practices.

 2018: The Water District and Southern Nevada Water Authority (SNWA) inaugurated into the Leading Utilities of the World, a global network of the world’s most innovative water utilities and agencies.
 Both the Water District and SNWA were recognized for innovation, advances and solutions to water challenges.

-2018: The Water District receives the Sustainable Water Utility Management Award from the Association of Metropolitan Water Agencies for its innovative and successful economic, social and environmental endeavors.
+2018: The Association of Metropolitan Water Agencies honors the Water District with a Sustainable Water Utility Management Award for achieving an innovative and successful balance of economic, social and environmental endeavors.